 - About 95 percent of U.S. teens have access to smartphones.

-- Teens spend nine hours per day consuming media (outside school hours).
+- Teens spend up to nine hours per day consuming media (outside school hours).

 Safety conversations at this age are also still critical.
 For example, if you do not want your teen to text and drive, make sure they don’t see you using your phone behind the wheel.

 Although more research is needed on this topic, it is also important to know that there are some potentially serious risks from Wi-Fi radiation.
 To act preventively, encourage teens to keep phones out of pockets, laptops off laps and devices in airplane mode (when not in use).